claireyow-00706/sql-database-portfolio/README.md

 # sql-database-portfolio
 A collection of SQL scripts focusing on relational database design, data manipulation queries, and table architectures.

-!!!!Disclaimer: Some are created whilst following YouTube tutorials from professional data analysts!!!!
+‼️‼️Disclaimer: Some scripts were created whilst following YouTube tutorials from professional data analysts.

 # SQL Database Architecture & Querying Portfolio